 - “Making Us All Sicker” presents recent findings that Detroit water shut-offs are increasing the likelihood of water-borne diseases in the Detroit Metro Area.

-The housing series is ongoing:
+The housing series is now complete:

 - “Scenes From the Foreclosure Crisis” follows three individuals as they navigate the complexities of property tax foreclosures in Detroit, a process that has claimed one in four homes in recent years.